CAMRA - Campaign for Real Ale logo

 Can I bring my car?

-Can I cycle to Olympia?
+Can I cycle to the NEC?

-How do I get into Olympia?
+How do I get into the NEC?

 Where do I go once I am inside?